Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-Other $A_\infty$ actions on these generators are defined using counting of pseudo-holomorphic curves.
-Along the way of the definition, one has to make an analytic choice of a family of almost complex structures on some space.
-If one makes a different analytic choice, or chooses a different Heegaard diagram for $M_\phi$, the resulting bimodule will be the same up to homotopy equivalence.
-For definitions and the proof of invariance see \cite[Section 6.3]{LOT-bim} and references there.
-For the theory of $A_\infty$ algebras, modules, and bimodules see \cite[Section 2]{LOT-main} and \cite[Section 2]{LOT-bim}. \end{construction}
+Higher $A_\infty$ type $DA$ actions on these generators are defined by counting of pseudo-holomorphic curves; for this, analytic in nature, definition we refer the reader to~\cite[Section~6.3]{LOT-bim} and references therein.
+Let us note an important point: along the way of the definition, an analytic choice of a family of almost complex structures on some space has to be made.
+If one makes a different analytic choice, or chooses a different Heegaard diagram for $M_\phi$, the resulting type $DA$ bimodule will be the same up to $A_\infty$ homotopy equivalence of type $DA$ bimodules. \end{construction}